 To help mitigate these problems, we encourage people to practice proper mask wearing protocol including wearing properly fitted masks.
 Your mask should fit snugly around your nose and along the sides of your face.
 When a mask fits properly (closes the the gap around the nose), air from exhaling is better contained within the mask.
 When a gap is present, air can leak out onto your eyes causing irritation leading to the above mentioned eye issues.
 Now that mask wearing has become the norm, people tend to be more conscience of their eyes and rub them excessively.
 Refraining from rubbing and touching your eyes is a best practice because it’s been proven COVID-19 can be spread through the eyes.

-For more tips on proper mask wearing, visit the CDC’s website by clicking here.
+For more tips on proper mask wearing, visit the CDC’s website.

 How we can help

 The most important thing you can do if you are experiencing these problems is make an appointment with your eye doctor and follow the CDC guidelines for social distancing and mask wearing.
 The Eye Institute of West Florida, with over 45 years of serving the Tampa Bay area, has board-certified specialists in every eye condition.
 Dr. Neel Desai and Dr. Brandon Clair are two highly-credentialed experts with experience in treating COVID-19 related eye problems.
 Neel R. Desai, M.D. is a board-certified ophthalmologist with specialization in diseases of the cornea including Dry Eye Syndrome.
 His pioneering treatment approach includes the application of the latest technologies from his own peer-reviewed research and publication of the disease.
 Brandon C. Clair, M.D. is a board-eligible ophthalmologist with specialization in oculofacial reconstructive surgery.
 His training makes him an expert in conditions affecting the eyelid including styes, chalazia, and blepharitis.